LogicEu/utopia/README.md

 #include <utopia/vector.h>
 ```

-> You should only define UTOPIA_IMPLEMENTATION in a single
-> translation unit.
-You can include every header file more
+> You can include every header file more
 > than once to keep the declarationd and definitions
 > separated.